Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 Below are some of the best day trips from Kona, Hawaii.
 Make sure to start early in the day from Kona to maximize your exploration time.

-Hawai’i Volcanoes National Park is around 2 hours drive each way from Kona.
-If doing a day trip from Kona, make sure to start really early in the day.
+Hawai’i Volcanoes National Park is around a 2-hour drive each way from Kona.
+If making a day trip from Kona, make sure to start really early in the day.

 The Halema`uma`u crater Overlook at the Volcano House is a great spot to see the steam rising from the Kilauea crater.